Tyrone Taylor Preview, Player Props: Brewers vs. Padres

-On Saturday, Tyrone Taylor (batting .333 in his past 10 games) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Pedro Avila.
-First pitch is at 7:10 PM ET.
+Tyrone Taylor and his .432 on-base percentage over his past 10 games (175 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the San Diego Padres and Michael Wacha on August 27 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Padres.
+In his most recent game he had a hitless showing (0-for-2) against the Padres.

 Tyrone Taylor Game Info & Props vs. the Padres